jessestuart/minio-multiarch/README.md

 object storage server", with fabulous features like an S3-compliant API, excellent documentation, and other great features out-of-the-box:

-* Regularly updated Docker images -- for AMD64 only, unfortunately
+- Regularly updated Docker images — although the upstream provides builds for AMD64 only, unfortunately.

-* An officially supported (in-tree) [Helm chart][minio-helm] for easy Kubernetes deployment.
+- An officially supported (in-tree) [Helm chart][minio-helm] for easy Kubernetes deployment.

-- A pretty dope CLI client, [mc][mc-github], for interfacing with not just Minio but any S3-compliant API.
+* A pretty dope CLI client, [mc][mc-github], for interfacing with not just Minio but any S3-compliant API.
 I've got a [multi-arch image][mc-link] for that too!

 However, there's currently no officially maintained Docker image compatible with architectures other than amd64.
-And while they provide cross-compiled binaries for ARM/ARM64, these releases often lag months behind the Darwin x86_64 or Linux AMD64 binaries.
+And while they provide cross-compiled binaries for ARM/ARM64, these releases often lag months behind the Darwin or Linux AMD64 binaries.

 This repo triggers a nightly job on CircleCI to build Docker images for all